leicheng42/Voxels-Wiki-Docusaurus/docs/features/boombox.md

+# Boombox
+A boombox allows you to stream audio from your computer out into the world.

 ## Boombox
 A boombox allows you to stream audio from your computer into the world.
 To use a boombox, simply click on it and then select `Start Broadcasting` from the pop-up.